Alex Walmsley: International career

 Walmsley was a member of the England team which played in the 2017 Rugby League World Cup.
 In the final against Australia, Walmsley came off the bench in England's 6–0 defeat.

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
 He made his Great Britain test debut in the defeat by Tonga.
+Walmsley played for England in the 2025 Rugby League Ashes series.